dongguanting/DPA-RAG/README.md

 ## 💻 Data preparation
 We design a three-step method to gradually mine, augment, and filter out high-quality preference knowledge of LLMs:

-1. You can follow the process of **Preference Knowledge Construction** to extract documents labeled “Aligned Knowledge” or “Unaligned Knowledge” from different base model.
+- You can follow the process of **Preference Knowledge Construction** to extract documents labeled “Aligned Knowledge” or “Unaligned Knowledge” from different base model.
-2. Please use GPT-3.5-turbo as generator to perform five novel query augmentation strategies for each query, the prompt template is as follow:
+- Please use GPT-3.5-turbo to perform five query augmentation strategies for each query, the prompt template is as follow:

 ![image](https://github.com/dongguanting/DPA-RAG/assets/60767110/cbefab86-74c8-46ea-afc7-5f94b5ca100c)

-We also provide 1k samples of NQ dataset for each augmentation method as examples, which can be directly downloaded in [here]([https://drive.google.com/drive/folders/1UnWOB0zApioYOJ4GuS3JKSWAkkeDXxQv?usp=drive_link](https://drive.google.com/drive/folders/1fbehvvNzas0VitdBky-pDLDZ_vLSHI81?usp=sharing)).
+We also provide 1k samples of NQ dataset for each augmentation method as examples, which can be directly downloaded in [here](https://drive.google.com/drive/folders/1fbehvvNzas0VitdBky-pDLDZ_vLSHI81).

 We present some training data and test data.
 If you need to modify training data and test data, follow a similar data format without missing the necessary fields.